 - Tomato Paste: This umami-booster lends savory depth of flavor to these veggie meatballs.
 It also adds moisture and helps bind them together.
 For more flavor and spice, you can use harissa instead (which you'll need for the red pepper sauce, anyway).

 - Spices: I love a mix of smoked paprika, cumin, and oregano, which add wonderful earthiness and smoky spice.
 You can also add a pinch of coriander, saffron, fennel, and/or caraway, which are all staple moroccan spices.

 - Egg: These bean balls hold together best with the use of an egg.
-However if you’re making them vegan, a flax egg also works well.
-To make a flax egg, combine 1 Tbsp (7g) flaxseed meal with 2 1/2 Tbsp (37 ml) water and let sit for 3 minutes.
+However if you're making them vegan, a flax egg also works well.
+To make a flax egg, combine 1 tablespoon (7g) flaxseed meal with 2 ½ tablespoon (37 ml) water and let sit for 3 minutes.